Spokane, WA 99201

 Seattle, WA 98164-1012

 The mission of the Criminal Justice Division (CRJ) is to work with and support its partners in the criminal justice community and to work towards creating safe communities.
-Upon request from the Governor, local law enforcement and local prosecutors, the division investigates and prosecutes criminal cases throughout the state and provides investigative and prosecutorial support to local law enforcement and prosecutors in several areas including homicide cases, sexual assaults, white-collar crime, identity theft, and computer and high tech related crime.
-The Criminal Justice Division also investigates and prosecutes Medicaid fraud and resident abuse cases.
+Upon request from the Governor, local law enforcement and local prosecutors, the division investigates and prosecutes criminal cases throughout the state and provides investigative and prosecutorial support to local law enforcement and prosecutors in several areas, including homicide cases, sexual assaults and white-collar crime.
 The CRJ civilly prosecutes previously convicted sexually violent predators who have served their criminal sentence and who still pose a serious threat to re-offend.
-The CRJ provides state and nationwide investigative expertise and assistance through the office’s Homicide Investigation and Tracking System (HITS) Unit, and through the investigators and crime analysts who are part of HITS.
-The CRJ also represents and advises the Washington State Patrol (WSP), the Criminal Justice Training Commission, and other criminal justice agencies.
+The CRJ provides state- and nationwide investigative expertise and assistance through the office’s Homicide Investigation and Tracking System (HITS) Unit and through the investigators and crime analysts who are part of HITS.
+The CRJ also represents and advises the Washington State Patrol (WSP), the Criminal Justice Training Commission and other criminal justice agencies.

 Criminal Litigation Unit (CLU): When requested by the Governor or any of the 39 county prosecuting attorneys, the CLU investigates, assists with and prosecutes complex criminal cases.
-The members of the CLU render assistance ranging from review of charging decisions, to assuming full prosecutorial authority in cases that present a potential conflict for the local prosecutor.
-The attorneys of the CLU also provide specialized expertise in homicide prosecution, complex litigation, public corruption, white collar crime, corporate fraud, insurance fraud, and mortgage fraud as well as serving as a liaison with various federal investigative and prosecution resources.
-Members of the CLU are often called upon by various state agencies to provide training on case development, and risk assessment/management to the internal state investigators.
+The members of the CLU render assistance ranging from review of charging decisions to assuming full prosecutorial authority in cases that present a potential conflict for the local prosecutor.
+The attorneys of the CLU also provide specialized expertise in homicide prosecution, complex litigation, public corruption, white collar crime, corporate fraud and insurance fraud, as well as serving as a liaison with various federal investigative and prosecution resources.
+Members of the CLU are often called upon by various state agencies to provide training on case development and risk assessment/management to the internal state investigators.

-The CLU has partnered with the Department of Revenue, the Office of the Insurance Commissioner, the Department of Labor and Industries, the Employment Securities Department, the State Auditor’s Office, the Department of Licensing and the Department of Financial Institutions to assist those agencies in the investigation and prosecution of crimes committed against the state of Washington and its citizens.
+The CLU has partnered with the Department of Revenue, the Office of the Insurance Commissioner, the Department of Labor and Industries, the Employment Securities Department and the State Auditor’s Office to assist the agencies in the investigation and prosecution of crimes committed against the state of Washington and its citizens.
 These cooperative efforts have been highly successful and have resulted in recovery awards in excess of $10 million to the state.

-Client Advice Provided: The CRJ also represents and advises the Washington State Patrol (WSP), the Criminal Justice Training Commission, and the Forensic Investigation Council.
+Client Advice Provided: The CRJ also represents and advises the Washington State Patrol, the Criminal Justice Training Commission and the Forensic Investigation Council.

 [Back to Top ]